Last updated on June 30, 2026

 Ardenn, Intrepid Archaeologist | Illustration by Jason Rainville

 This ranking lists these cards as commanders.
-There are a number of legendary creatures that have some good value in the 99 but which are underwhelming as a commander, like Paladin Danse, Steel Maverick.
+There are a number of legendary creatures that have some good value in the 99 that are underwhelming as a commander.

-Alexios, Deimos of Kosmos is strange kind of goad and forces the durdlers and control players to attack, even if you have to donate the attacker.
+Alexios, Deimos of Kosmos goads and forces the durdlers and control players to attack, even if you have to donate the attacker.
 Alexios incites combat and instigates turmoil at your table, and is a decent player with chaos cards.

-Honest Rutstein is truly a simple cost reducer and gravedigger that makes the Golgari cards work.
-You could say this card puts in an honest days work, with different art I see this card on a very different plane than Thunder Junction.
+Honest Rutstein is truly a simple cost reducer and gravedigger on one efficient body.
+You could say this card puts in an honest day's work, but that joke's low-hanging fruit.

 This warlock is going to climb the ranks thanks to the many various ways to descend.
 Archfiend of Ifnir, Waste Not, Chainer, Nightmare Adept, and a host of other discard and sacrifice cards?
 Just wait for it.

-Gyome, Master Chef is probably better in the Golgari commander () food/sacrifice space, but Greta, Sweettooth Scourge has card draw in its abilities, and that’s always a thing to watch.
-Plus, Greta just murdered a gummi worm, so do not underestimate this human warrior!
+Gyome, Master Chef is probably better in the food/sacrifice space, but Greta, Sweettooth Scourge has card draw in its abilities, and that’s always a thing to pay attention to.
+Plus, Greta just murdered a gummi worm, so do not underestimate their strength!

 Vega, the Watcher is more fun as a supporting cast member to Gorion, Wise Mentor and Ranar the Ever-Watchful, but this might be the spirit commander for a deck that wants to mess around with stuff like One with the Multiverse, The Temporal Anchor, Future Sight, etc.

-Kangee, Sky Warden is the best Azorius () commander for fliers by a wide margin.
+Kangee, Sky Warden is the best Azorius commander for fliers by a wide margin.
+You're all-in on the theme if you plan to run this as a commander.

 I mean, you’re gonna order a copy of Muraganda Petroglyphs for this deck.
 But doesn’t Jasmine Boreal of the Seven want your deck to house the vanilla creatures from your boomer storage boxes?
 The ones that the younger version of you thought were good, letting you play Magic like you thought it was when Gigantosaurus was your favorite card?